Computer Lettering for Comic Books: A Primer by Sean Glumace - Tutorials

 You may also like

-Vigilante Project Issue 4 - Comic Book Lettering
+Joshua Pure Evil!
+Issue 2 - Comic Book Lettering

 Go4RE.com Event Flyer - Graphic Design